openstack-archive/sahara/doc/source/devref/devstack.rst

 the DevStack will be extremely slow lacking hardware acceleration, i.e. you will run QEMU VMs without KVM.

-On Linux QEMU/KVM supports nested virtualization, on Mac OS - VMWare Fusion.
+On Linux QEMU/KVM supports nested virtualization, on Mac OS - VMware Fusion.
-VMWare Fusion requires adjustments to run VM with fixed IP.
+VMware Fusion requires adjustments to run VM with fixed IP.
 You may find instructions which can help :ref:`below <fusion-fixed-ip>`.

 Start a new VM with Ubuntu Server 12.04.
 Recommended settings: